 The sparring revolutionaries’ heated exchanges reflect the nuance of the script, which is adapted from Jenkin’s book Inside Out: Escape from Pretoria Prison.
 The men are united by their existential cause, yet the plan raises difficult, personal questions of how to lead it.

 Despite the chemistry of ANC prisoners, Pretoria could have benefitted from a harsher edge and better developed captors; 12A-rated content and thinly drawn antagonists means the tension does not reach the fever pitch of Midnight Express (Alan Parker, 1978).
 Nevertheless, the movie remains a solid prison thriller with enough risk, danger and remarkable source material to be a compelling watch.
-Also, Radcliffe further proves his acting chops, as well a flair for accents.
+Also, Radcliffe further proves both his acting chops and a flair for accents.

 Escape from Pretoria is in cinemas on Friday, March 6th.